 Some people might experience other symptoms like nausea, vomiting, anxiety, panic, poor concentration, depression, fatigue, and even changes in blood pressure and heart rate.
 Diagnosing what’s causing your balance disorder is an involved process because there are a variety of balance disorders as well as medical conditions that might have similar symptoms which is why you should always consult your doctor whenever you are experiencing symptoms of dizziness to rule out any serious issues.

-Balance Assessment in Long Island, NY
+Balance Assessment in Long Island, Bronx and Westchester, NY

 If you’re worried you or someone you love might have a balance disorder or your physician advised you to see an audiologist, you’re in good hands here at McGuire’s Hearing Centers.
 We have all the latest state of the art tests and equipment to help determine if you have a vestibular system problem and what type of balance disorder is causing your symptoms.
 Besides hearing tests, we will perform a balance assessments that includes Visualnystagmography.